WaylonWalker/waylonwalkerv2/src/pages/blog/realistic-git-workflow.md

 ### Your Not Done yet

-Opening a PR is not a done deal, it starts the conversation to get your code approved to be merged into the develop or master branch.
+Opening a PR is not a done deal, it starts the conversation to get your code approved to be merged into the develop or main branch.
 Your approver may have an idea to clean it up to make it more readable/maintainable, or something to make it more performant.
 Remember that a second set of eyes sometimes has a new set of clarity that you do not as you have seen the work from start to end.
 At this point they may request changes, discussion, or choose to accept and merge it in.

 ## Realistically